philmayes/midi_maker/README.md

 ### chord
 Format: `chord name=cname notes=C,E,G,Bb`

-midi_maker recognizes major, minor, augmented, diminished, 7th and 9th chord names, but you may want to make your own, e.g `chord name=sus4 notes=C,F,G`.
-The notes are taken to apply to the key of C.
+midi_maker recognizes major, minor, augmented, diminished, 7th and 9th chord names.
+Use `midi_maker help chords` to see what is available.
+You can create your own chord with a command in the .ini file like `chord name=pairs notes=C,D,E,F#`.
+The chord is taken to be in the key of C, thus you can create an inversion with `chord name=inv notes=E,G,C`

 ### rhythm
 This can take either of two formats: